Rubiksman78/MonikA.I/README.md

 The voice used by Your TTS is obtained with zero-shot learning so it is not perfect and very closed to the original voice.
 To improve it, you can use the [FastPitch TTS from Nvidia NeMo](https://github.com/NVIDIA/NeMo).
 The installation is quite painful, you can do the setup from this [notebook](https://github.com/NVIDIA/NeMo/blob/main/tutorials/tts/FastPitch_Finetuning.ipynb) and use the script `combined_server_for_the_bold.py` to launch the server with this TTS model.
 It will also take more RAM so be sure to have enough (at the very least 16GB).

-Link to the finetuned model: https://drive.google.com/drive/folders/1cgro9BbUJ53GFX1OizvNvmH0Cjnc7oqI?usp=sharing
+Click [here](https://drive.google.com/drive/folders/1cgro9BbUJ53GFX1OizvNvmH0Cjnc7oqI?usp=sharing) to get the finetuned model.

 Little demonstration of this TTS model (pauses were cut for convenience):